Blog

 Simple open attic top-upMinimal air sealing, add blown insulationNewer homes with few penetrations$2,000 to $4,500

-Complex attic / knee wall / remediationDense scope, access issues, fixes before insulatingCape style, finished attic, knob-and-tube, moisture or venting problems$9,000 to $18,000+
+Complex attic / kneewall / remediationDense scope, hard access, fixes before insulatingCapes, finished attics, knob-and-tube, moisture or venting problems$9,000 to $18,000+

-If a quote is far outside these ranges, do not panic.
-Ask why.
-A low quote often means missing air sealing work.
-A high quote can be valid if there is remediation, hard access, or a bigger boundary change (knee walls, roof deck).
+If a quote sits far outside these ranges, do not panic, ask why.
+A low quote often means the air sealing is missing or vague.
+A high quote can be honest if there is remediation, hard access, or a bigger boundary change like kneewalls or the roof deck.
+For a deeper breakdown of just the sealing side, see the attic air sealing cost guide.

 Boston-specific gotchas that change scope and price